TsingQAQ/TsingQAQ.github.io/_projects/PyADAO_construction.md

 ## Future of PyADAO
 * Connect to high fidelity Solvers
-* Fully Support the capability to build a fuselage
+* Fully Support the capability to build a fuselage (require some researches on relative parameterization methods)
-* support CATIA CAD
+* support <a href="https://en.wikipedia.org/wiki/CATIA">CATIA CAD<a>
 * Wrap latest optimization methos
 ![](https://github.com/TsingQAQ/TsingQAQ.github.io/blob/master/images/PyADAO/PyADAO_framwork.png?raw=true)

 Notes: A detailed roadmap of PyADAO has been included in readme on bitbucket.
-And the project has changed the name to PyADASO, which means that Simulation capability is also in plan.
-Feel free to contact me to get more details.
+The framework has changed its name to PyADASO, with the hope that Simulation capability is also included (plan to use <a href="http://jsbsim.sourceforge.net/">JSBsim</a>), albiet that this is a long map.
+Feel free to contact me to get more details if you like this project.